 This parameters page is also a good place to check that all batteries are connected and working properly.
-In see the individual battery data sheet for the normal working conditions, e.g. the current limit per cell.
+The battery data sheet specifies the normal working conditions, e.g. the current limit per cell.
 For example, If each battery is rated to 25A charge current, and the menu shows a 75A charge current limit (75/25 = 3) means there are 3 Pylontech battery modules connected.